-- Make it comfortable.
-Make sure the bathroom is warm and well-lit.
-Keep towels handy.
-Play soft music if it seems to help promote relaxation.
+- Make the bath comfortable.
+Make sure the bathroom is warm and well lit.
+Play soft music if it promotes relaxation.

-- Alternate full baths or showers and sponge baths.
+- Alternate full baths or showers with sponge baths.
 A full bath or shower two or three times a week is likely enough.
-In between full baths or showers, sponge bathe your loved one's face, hands, feet, underarms and genitals.
-It also might be easier to wash the person's hair in the sink, rather than in the shower or bath.
+In between, use a washcloth or sponge to clean the person's face, hands, feet, underarms and genitals.
+Washing hair with a spray hose in the kitchen sink may be easier for some people.

 - Provide direction.
 Lay out pieces of clothing in the order they should be put on — or hand out clothing one piece at a time as you provide simple dressing instructions.

 - Limit choices.
 Too many choices can complicate decision-making and lead to agitation.
 Put away some clothes in another room.

 - Make it easy and comfortable.
 Select clothes that fit comfortably and are easy to put on and remove.
 You might replace shoelaces, buttons and buckles with fabric fastening tape or large zipper pulls.

 - Make clothing easy to remove.
 Replace zippers and buttons with fabric fasteners.
-Choose pants with elastic waists.
+Choose pants with elastic waists rather than belts.